Pre-Physician Assistant Studies and Master of Science Degree in Physician Assistant Studies

 Physician assistant education is accredited through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

-Once placed on probation, programs that still fail to comply with accreditation requirements in a timely manner, as specified by the ARC-PA, may be scheduled for a focused site visit and/or risk having their accreditation withdrawn.
+Once placed on probation, a program that fails to comply with accreditation requirements in a timely manner, as specified by the ARC-PA, may be scheduled for a focused site visit and is subject to having its accreditation withdrawn.

-Specific questions regarding the Program and its plans should be directed to the Program Director and/or the appropriate institutional official(s).
+Specific questions regarding the Program and its plans should be directed to the pa [at] csm.edu (Program Director) and/or the appropriate institutional official(s).